 - Boxing Day (26 December)

 The Act also provides guidance on the regulation of public holidays.
-This includes how to calculate public holiday pay, and how employers should treat employees who are required to work on a public holiday.
-It also sets out the rules for the operation of shops and businesses on public holidays which includes restrictions on trading hours.
+This includes how to calculate public holiday pay and how employers should treat employees who are required to work on a public holiday.
+It also sets out the rules for the operation of shops and businesses on public holidays, which include restrictions on trading hours.

 2024 NSW Public Holiday Period | 2024 NSW Double Demerit Periods |